About Us

 As Associate Director of PWC, Jasmine leads various programming and student engagement initiatives, while also advising organizations supported by PWC.
 She has held various roles in K-12 and higher education settings, which include working in diversity, equity, inclusion, and belonging offices, along with serving as an adjunct professor of legal research and writing.

 With a passion for gender justice, Jasmine has served in a series of women’s organizations and centers where she led teams to develop programming and outreach efforts focused on feminism advocacy and education, as well as women’s professional and educational ascension.
-In all her roles, she has worked to confront the educational inequities and opportunity gap faced by historically marginalized groups
+In all her roles, she has worked to confront the educational inequities and opportunity gap faced by historically marginalized groups.

 Jasmine earned her Bachelor of Arts in English and Spanish from Florida State University, a Master of Science in Education from Penn’s Graduate School of Education, and a Juris Doctor from Temple University’s Beasley School of Law.
 Jasmine believes deeply in the necessity to create positive and meaningful student educational experiences, which fuels her passion for inclusivity and equity for diverse student populations.